LSU-UE4/UE5-Level-Design/moving-platform/README.md

 ##### `Step 11.`\|`SUU&G`| :large_blue_diamond: :small_blue_diamond:

 Now we need a variable to set the speed the platform moves at in seconds.
-Duplicate by right clicking on the  **Delay** variable and selecting **Duplicate**.",
+Duplicate by right clicking on the  **Delay** variable and selecting **Duplicate**.

 ![clicking duplicate on delay variable](images/image_81.png)